isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 #### Featured SportCares Programme
 ###### SATURDAY NIGHT LIGHTS
-&gt; ##### Saturday Night Lights, or SNL, is a football-based development programme that gives vulnerable youths aged 13 to 21 the chance to build values through the sport and opportunities to pick up relevant life skills through non-sport initiatives and courses.
+Saturday Night Lights (SNL), is a football-based development programme that gives vulnerable youths aged 13 to 21 the chance to build values through the sport and opportunities to pick up relevant life skills through non-sport initiatives and courses.

-If you are keen to support or contribute to our programmes, reach out to us [here]( ), to start your journey in changing lives through sport!
+If you are keen to support or contribute to our programmes, reach out to us [here]() to start your journey in changing lives through sport!